-Contractor will report to ICTC and will make recommendations as to changes to improve ICTC's fixed-route service on a case-by-case basis.
-Contractor may not make any permanent changes which affect the quantity, quality or nature of the fixed-route service without obtaining ICTC's written permission.
+Contractor will report to ICTC and will make recommendations as to changes to improve paratransit service on a case-by-case basis.
+Contractor may not make any permanent changes which affect the quantity, quality or nature of the service without obtaining ICTC's written permission.
 ICTC reserves the right to implement any service modifications or deviations as it deems necessary to the service.